 - 1 egg

 - 1 tablespoon cornstarch

 - 1 small bunch mint

 - 3 scallions

 - Chop the onion and the garlic cloves very finely.
-Mix them together with the ground beef, egg, breadcrumbs, mustard and ground cumin and paprika.
-Add salt and pepper.
+Mix together with the ground beef, breadcrumbs, egg, mustard, ground cumin, paprika, salt and pepper.
 Form about 14-16 little rolls.

-- Heat the oil in a large pan and fry the meat rolls all around, turning them repeatedly during this process, so that they get brown on all sides and are cooked through.
+- Heat the oil in a large non-stick pan and fry the meat rolls in two batches.
+Turn repeatedly, so that they get brown on all sides and are cooked through.
 It took me about 7 to 8 minutes to have one batch ready.
-I fried all the meat rolls in 2 batches and kept the first ones warm in the oven, at about 100 degrees Celsius/ 200 degrees Fahrenheit.
 Remove all the meat rolls from the pan and keep them warm.

 - Stir together the yogurt and the cornstarch.
 Finely chop the mint leaves.
-Give the yogurt mixture and the mint to the pan and heat gently.
+Place the yogurt mixture and the mint in the pan and heat gently.
 Adjust the taste with salt and pepper.

-- Serve the meat rolls with the sauce, sprinkled with the chopped scallions and more paprika.
-Serve with a fresh vegetable salad including onions, tomatoes, cucumber and peppers and flatbread.
-Instead of salad you can have pickles.
+- Serve the meat rolls with the sauce, sprinkled with the chopped scallions and more sweet paprika.

 Nutrition Information:Yield: 4 Serving Size: 1/4 of the dish